refinedev/refine/documentation/docs/api-reference/chakra-ui/components/auth-page.md

 ### `formProps`

-`formProps` uses for passing props to the form component.
+`formProps` is used for passing props to the form component.
 In the example below you can see that the `initialValues` are changed with `formProps` and also the `onSubmit` function is changed.

 ```tsx
 const MyLoginPage = () => {